alexwoehr/alexwoehr/README.md

 Pull requests are welcome!
 Although, if your PR is untrue or otherwise unsuitable, I will definitely close it, LOL.

+## Gratipay

+[Gratipay](http://gratipay.com) is a great website to collect donations for open source.
+Honestly, you shouldn't donate to me.
+Donate to DocPad or LightTable or substack or someone like that.

 ## Work

 ### Paid